vphongph/maidsafe_autonomi/docs/pointer_design_doc.md

 ## Overview

-The `Pointer` data type is designed to represent a reference to a `LinkedList` in the system.
+The `Pointer` data type is designed to represent a reference to a `GraphEntry` in the system.
 It will include metadata such as the owner, a counter, and a signature to ensure data integrity and authenticity.

 ## Structure